 Add the following sections to the end of the file.
-Replace the <server name> with what ever you want to call you servers on the statistics page and the <private IP> with the private IPs for the servers you wish to direct the web traffic to.
+Replace the <server name> with whatever you want to call your servers on the statistics page and the <private IP> with the private IPs for the servers you wish to direct the web traffic to.
 You can check the private IPs at your UpCloud Control Panel and Private network tab under Network menu.

 frontend http_front bind *:80 stats uri /haproxy?stats default_backend http_back backend http_back balance roundrobin server <server1 name> <private IP 1>:80 check server <server2 name> <private IP 2>:80 check

 This defines a layer 4 load balancer with a front-end name http_front listening to the port number 80, which then directs the traffic to the default backend named http_back.
 The additional stats URI /haproxy?stats enables the statistics page at that specified address.

 Configuring the servers in the backend section allows HAProxy to use these servers for load balancing according to the roundrobin algorithm whenever available.